Your child is scheduled for an electroencephalogram (EEG) at Children's Hospitals and Clinics.

 What can I expect after the test?

-After the test the technologist will remove the electrodes with water (or acetone for glue) and clean the residue out of the hair.
+After the test the technologist will remove the electrodes with water and clean the residue out of the hair.
 While the electrodes are being removed, your child may feel some pulling on the hair.
-If any glue remains, it is not harmful, and will come off over time.
+If any paste remains, it is not harmful, and will come out with regular shampoo.

 A pediatric neurologist (a doctor who specializes in the brain) will review the recording and send a report to your child's doctor.
 Your doctor will call you with the results within 2 or 3 weeks.
 If you have not heard the results after 3 weeks, please call your doctor's office.